 3. Data protection

 With increasing cloud adoption, data protection will become even more of an issue.
 While the cloud is the future of ecommerce, it also brings unknown bugs and a high risk of mistakes.
 The newer the technology, the bigger the chance hackers will find out how to breach it before it can be fixed.

-That’s why data protection will remain one of the top priorities for retailers in 2020.
+That’s why data security issues in retailing software one of the top priorities for retailers in the years to come.
 It will also push enterprises to create more data security governance programs to prevent data breaches in private clouds.